-In fiscal 2016 we entered into a sale-leaseback arrangement of certain of our land and buildings, under which we leased back certain of our properties rent free over lease terms ending at various dates ranging from March 31, 2017 to December 31, 2017, unless terminated early by us.
-Due to the existence of a prohibited form of continuing involvement, these properties did not qualify for sale-leaseback accounting and as a result they have been accounted for as financing transactions under lease accounting standards.
-Under the financing method, until such time as the related leases are terminated, the assets will remain on our balance sheets and proceeds received by us from these transactions are reported as financing transactions.
-During fiscal 2017, we terminated one of the leases, ending our continuing involvement with the related properties.
-As a result, we recorded a non-cash sale of properties having a net book value of \$9 million, the extinguishment of \$19 million of associated financing obligations, and a gain of \$10 million.
-As of April 28, 2017, the balance of the remaining financing obligations, which relate to properties whose leases we expect to terminate in December 2017, was \$130 million.
-At the end of the leaseback agreement ends, this transaction will be reported as a non-cash sale and extinguishment of financing obligations, and the unamortized balance of the financing obligations will be recognized as a gain.
+In fiscal 2016, we entered into a sale-leaseback arrangement of certain of our land and buildings, under which we leased back certain of our properties rent free over lease terms ending at various dates through December 31, 2017.
+These properties did not qualify for sale-leaseback accounting and as a result they were accounted for as financing transactions.
+During fiscal 2017, we terminated one of the leases and recorded a non-cash sale of properties with a net book value of \$9 million, the extinguishment of \$19 million in financing obligations, and a gain of \$10 million.
+During fiscal 2018, we terminated the remaining leases and recorded a non-cash sale of properties with a net book value of \$54 million, the extinguishment of \$130 million in financing obligations, and a gain of \$76 million.
+As of April 27, 2018, there are no balances remaining on our consolidated balance sheets associated with this sale-leaseback arrangement.